-- 5-6 medium sized carrots/gajar
+- 5-6 medium sized carrots

 - 2 small beetroots

-- 1 or 1.5 tsp red chili powder
+- 1 or 1.5 teaspoon red chili powder

 - black salt as required

-- rinse and then peel the carrots and beetroots.
+- Rinse and then peel the carrots and beetroots.

-- chop into long pieces.
+- Chop into long pieces.

-- mix all the ingredients in a glass or ceramic jars.
+- Mix all the ingredients in a glass or ceramic jars.

-- cover with a lid or muslin cloth and keep the jars in the sun for 3-4 days.
+- Cover with a lid or muslin cloth and keep the jars in the sun for 3-4 days.

-- stir with a wooden spoon everyday before keeping the jars back in the sun.
+- Stir with a wooden spoon everyday before keeping the jars back in the sun.

-- when the kanji tastes sour, it means the drink is fermented.
+- When the kanji tastes sour, it means the drink is fermented.

-- serve carrot kanji straightway or refrigerate.
+- Serve carrot kanji straightway or refrigerate.

-2. drain and grind the urad dal with 1 green chili, ½ tsp cumin, a pinch of asafoetida, ½ inch ginger and salt with very less water to a thick batter.
+2. Drain and grind the urad dal with 1 green chili, 1/2 tsp cumin, a pinch of asafoetida, 1/2 inch ginger and salt with very less water to a thick batter.

-3. heat oil for deep or shallow frying. spoon the batter into the hot oil.
+3. Heat oil for deep or shallow frying.
+Spoon the batter into the hot oil.

-4. fry the vadas till they are golden brown.
+4. Fry the vadas till they are golden brown.

-5. drain on kitchen tissues.
+5. Drain on kitchen tissues.

-6. soak the vadas in water for 20-25 mins.
+6. Soak the vadas in water for 20-25 mins.

-7. press the vadas between the palms of your hands to squeeze out the water.
+7. Press the vadas between the palms of your hands to squeeze out the water.

-8. soak these vadas in the kanji overnight in the refrigerator.
+8. Soak these vadas in the kanji overnight in the refrigerator.

-9. serve the next day.
+9. Serve the next day.

 Like our videos?
 Then do follow and subscribe to us on youtube to get the latest Recipe Video updates.